(852) 2358 8339

 Amir Goharshady's research is in mathematical and algorithmic aspects of program verification and formal methods.
 He is especially focused on parameterized algorithms, analysis of probabilistic programs, and quantitative security verification of blockchain protocols and smart contracts.

-Amir has been a recipient of various research awards, including fellowships from Facebook, IBM, the Austrian Academy of Sciences, and the Royal Commission for the Exhibition of 1851, as well as IST Austria's Best PhD Dissertation Award, two IEEE Computer Society Lance Stafford Larson Best Paper Awards and the Iranian Presidential Research Award (Khwarizmi Prize).
-He has also won a total of 14 Medals in National and International Mathematics and Computing Olympiads.
+Amir has been a recipient of various research awards, including a Hong Kong RGC Early-Career Grant, an HKUST-Kaisa Joint Research Institute Grant, International Congress of Mathematicians' Kovalevskaya Grant, fellowships from Facebook, IBM, the Austrian Academy of Sciences, and the Royal Commission for the Exhibition of 1851, as well as IST Austria's Best PhD Dissertation Award, the Best PhD Thesis Award of the European Association for Programming Languages and Systems (EAPLS), two IEEE Computer Society Lance Stafford Larson Best Paper Awards and the Iranian Presidential Research Award (Khwarizmi Prize).